What42Pizza/LooF/Documentation/Default Modules.md

 - **"add page from strings", PageName (string), PageCode (table {string, ...}), CompileSettings (table)**
   - Compiles and adds a new page from the given code.
   - Errors if there is already a page names PageName.
-- **"get page function locations", PageName (string)**
+- **"get page functions", PageName (string)**
-  - Pushes a table containing a table containing all the function locations in the page PageName.
+  - Pushes a table containing a table containing all the functions in the page PageName.
   - Function locations are stored as ints in the hashmap part of the inner returned table with the function names as the keys.
   - Errors if no page named PageName exists
 - **"get all pages"**